OdinSword/Fantasy-Premier-League/README.md

-Building a Data Pipeline using Kafka, Airflow and Spark with Postgres as Database
+End to end Data Engineering Project using Kafka, Airflow and Spark with Postgres as Database